-This year, we celebrate two important anniversaries: One hundred years since the establishment of Czechoslovakia and twenty-five years of the existence of the Slovak Republic.
-Both of these historic milestones are connected to a strong and friendly relationship between our peoples and countries.
-The contribution of the Slovak Americans, as well as their American compatriots, including President Woodrow Wilson, to the creation of Czechoslovakia in 1918 will always be remembered and appreciated.
+Slovakia is celebrating two significant anniversaries this year.
+It has been 100 years since the establishment of Czechoslovakia and 25 years since the existence of the Slovak Republic.
+These historic milestones are the result of a strong and friendly relationship between our countries and people.
+We will always be grateful for the contribution of Slovak Americans, as well as their American compatriots, including President Woodrow Wilson, to the creation of Czechoslovakia in 1918.

-The United States played a key role in assisting our young Republic on its way to the trans-Atlantic community after the breakdown of the iron curtain.
-Slovakia’s transformation and integration process that has brought upon an unprecedented level of freedom, security and prosperity was substantially supported from this side of the Atlantic.
-Therefore, when we commemorate the anniversary of the creation of the Slovak Republic of 1993, we also recognize the significance of the establishment of strong Slovak-American relations for our national emancipation and success.
+The United States played a crucial role in assisting our young Republic in its journey toward the trans-Atlantic community after the breakdown of the Iron Curtain.
+The transformation and integration of Slovakia, which has brought unprecedented levels of freedom, security, and prosperity, was significantly supported from this side of the Atlantic.
+As we commemorate the anniversary of the creation of the Slovak Republic in 1993, it is essential to recognize the significance of building strong Slovak-American relations for our national emancipation and success.

-On this occasion, Ambassador of the Slovak Republic to the United States, H.E.
-Ivan Korčok, awarded personalities and an organization who have significantly contributed to the development of the Slovak-American relations with a commemorative medal bearing the name of the twenty-eighth President of the United States, Woodrow Wilson.
-The awardees include:
+On this occasion, Ambassador of the Slovak Republic to the United States Ivan Korčok awarded personalities and an organization who have significantly contributed to the development of Slovak-American relations with a commemorative medal bearing the name of the 28th President of the United States, Woodrow Wilson.
+The awardees included:

 Jan T. Vilček & Marica Vilček, Founders of the Vilcek Foundation